sourcenetwork/defradb/README.md

 This returns only user documents which have a value for the `points` field *Greater Than or Equal to* (`_ge`) 50.

 ## Obtain document commits

 DefraDB's data model is based on [MerkleCRDTs](https://arxiv.org/pdf/2004.00107.pdf).
 Each document has a graph of all of its updates, similar to Git.
-The updates are called `commit`s, and are identified by `cid`, a content identifier.
+The updates are called `commit`s and are identified by `cid`, a content identifier.
 Each references its parents by their `cid`s.

 To get the most recent commit in the MerkleDAG for the document identified as `bae-91171025-ed21-50e3-b0dc-e31bccdfa1ab`:

 ```shell
 defradb client query '
   query {